teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 #### `overrideDevServerConfig(config: Configuration): EnvTransformer`

-Merge the Webpack configurations for the 'DevServer' environment service, with a new ([webpack.config.js](https://webpack.js.org/configuration/)) configuration file.
+Merges the Webpack configuration for the 'DevServer' environment service, with the contents of your [webpack configuration file](https://webpack.js.org/configuration/).
+This configuration is used for building and rendering the dev server UI (but not your components, which use the PreviewConfig)

 ```ts
 // ...